n6garcia/FVS-solver/README.md

+# FVS-Solver

-# Minimum Directed Feedback Vertex Set Approximation Algorithm AKA Dictionary Problem
+## Minimum Directed Feedback Vertex Set Approximation Algorithm AKA Dictionary Problem

 ### Motivation/Question (Dictionary Problem) - What is the smallest set of words that can be used to define every word in the dictionary?